ckstash/emg/README.md

 # Eulerian Melody Generator

-**emg** is a Python library for generating algorithmic melodies using **Eulerian paths** with **De Bruijn graphs**.
+**emg** is a Python library for generating algorithmic melodies using Eulerian paths with De Bruijn graphs.
 It can visualize the generated graph, compose a melody in MIDI, and export it as an MP3 using a SoundFont.
 MuseScore has a number of SoundFont files (e.g., *TimGM6mb.sf2*) that can be downloaded [here](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files).

 ---

 ## ✨ Features

-- Generate **k‑mers** over a chosen musical scale
+- Stochastically generate musical motifs (or k-mers) over a chosen musical scale
-- Build and visualize **De Bruijn graphs**
+- Build and visualize a De Bruijn graph from the musical motifs
-- Find **Eulerian paths** to create coherent melodic sequences
+- Find Eulerian paths in the graph to create coherent melodic sequences
-- Export melodies as **MIDI** and **MP3**
+- Export melodies in MP3 format
-- Fully configurable parameters: scale, tempo, k‑mer length, repeats, and more
+- Fully configurable parameters: scale, tempo, k‑mer length, repeats, etc.
-- Designed for reproducibility with a random seed

 ---